Jah-yee/Open-Media-Project/readme.md

 [The Media Lab]

-A collaborative, build-in-public project where developers learn, build, share knowledge, and shape a real-world project together.
+A collaborative, build-in-public project where developers learn, build, share knowledge together.

-About Learning Lab
+About The Media Lab

-The Learning Lab is an open-source, community-driven project created to bring developers of different experience levels together to learn through real-world collaboration.
+The Media Lab is an open-source, community-driven project created to bring developers of different experience levels together to learn through real-world collaboration.
-Instead of following a fixed, top-down roadmap, Learning Lab gives contributors the opportunity to help shape the project — from ideas and features to technical decisions and implementation.

 The goal is simple: Learn together.
 Build together.
 Improve together.
 Whether you're an experienced developer looking to share your knowledge or someone developing their skills through hands-on experience, there's a place for you here.

 What We're Building
-Learning Lab is currently in its early development stage.
+The Lab is currently in its early development stage.
 The project's direction is intentionally open so that contributors can help determine what we build and how we build it.
 Rather than deciding everything before the community gets involved, we want to explore